The Rookie: Feds: Casting

 Niecy Nash-Betts was the first to be cast as Simone Clark, "a tour de force and the oldest rookie at the FBI Academy."
 Kat Foster and Felix Solis were cast in March 2022 to portray Casey Fox and Matthew Garza, five- and twenty-year FBI veterans, respectively.
 Frankie Faison also joined the cast as Christopher "Cutty" Clark, Simone's father.
 When the series was ordered it was reported that Foster and her character Fox would not progress past the backdoor pilot.
 Britt Robertson joined the main cast in June 2022 to play Laura Stensen, a former member of the FBI behavioral analysis unit.
 Later that month, Kevin Zegers was cast as Brendon Acres, a former actor who recently joined the FBI.
 The following day, Deadline reported that James Lesure was also cast as Carter Hope, a former lawyer in the Department of Justice who is now training Clark.
 In September 2022, it was announced that Jessica Betts, Tom Arnold, Eric Roberts, and Deniz Akdeniz had been cast in guest-starring roles.
 Nathan Fillion and Alyssa Diaz appeared in the series premiere as John Nolan and Angela Lopez, respectively, their characters from The Rookie.

 Release

 When ABC announced its fall schedule for the 2022–23 television season, it was revealed that the series would air on Tuesdays at 10:00 p.m.
 ET leading out of Bachelor in Paradise.
 ABC Entertainment President Craig Erwich defended the decision not to pair The Rookie: Feds with The Rookie, by saying that they wanted to keep The Rookie in its Sunday timeslot and that they felt that Bachelor in Paradise would be a strong lead-in for a new series.
 Erwich also stated that in spite of not airing together, crossovers between The Rookie and The Rookie: Feds would still be possible.
 The series aired from September 27, 2022, to May 2, 2023.

+The Rookie: Feds would later be added to Disney+ in Australia and New Zealand as well as selected territories on November 1, 2025 following the previous addition of its parent show The Rookie earlier in the year, due to both shows being made by Disney's ABC Signature and a licensing agreement with EOne's parent company Lionsgate.